 The superintendent shall develop directives and procedures to address the timing and method of payment of any reward earned by an information provider.
 The information provided must have led to the conviction of the person who committed or conspired to commit the crime for which the reward was offered.

 Legal References: Minn.
 Stat. § 123B.02, Subd.
-22 (Reward)
+22 (General Powers of Independent School Districts)

 Cross References: None